nightlybuilds-net/Xam.Zero/README.md

 ### IMessagingCenter
 During bootstrapping, on application start up, Xamarin.Forms [IMessagingCenter](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.imessagingcenter?view=xamarin-forms) Interface will be registered, so that we can inject it in view models constructor implementing Dependency Injection.
 This does not preclude the use of the standard Xamarin.Forms singleton mechanism.

+### Weak Event Handler Pattern
+Xam.Zero gracefully implements this pattern, by whom you can manage more efficiently navigation events.
+In the case you can subscribe to CurrentPageOnAppeanring and CurrentPageOnDisappearing events and even extend them by adding more login in your ViewModel, without worrying about unsubscribe to them.
+The WeakEventHandler class is a public sealed one in Xam.Zero, so you can use it for managing every kind of event.

 ## Samples

  - Simple/Tabbed navigation app by switching navigation containers;